Landlord and Tenant Solicitors

-Getting the right tenancy agreement or lease in place can make your life much easier, allowing you to establish a positive relationship with your tenants, minimise the likelihood of disputes and give you strong protections in case a dispute does arise.
+Getting the right tenancy agreement or lease in place can make your life much easier.
+It allows you to establish a positive relationship with your tenants and minimise the likelihood of disputes.
+It also gives you strong protections in case a dispute does arise.

-We can draft tenancy agreements and leases to comply with all relevant legislation and protect your investment, giving you peace of mind.
+Our expert solicitors can draft tenancy agreements and leases to comply with all relevant legislation, protecting your investment, giving you peace of mind.

 Rent arrears and rent recovery

-If your tenants fail to keep up with their rent, there are various options we can pursue on your behalf to recover the outstanding payments.
+If your tenants fail to keep up with their rent, there are various options our landlord solicitors can pursue on your behalf to recover the outstanding payments.

-In most cases, these matters can be resolved quickly with a well-drafted solicitor’s letter, but where more serious action is required, we can advise on your options, the costs involved and what is best for your long-term interests.
+In most cases, these matters can be resolved quickly with a well-drafted solicitor’s letter.
+However, where more serious action is required, we can advise on your options, the costs involved and what is best for your long-term interests.

 Regaining possession of a rental property

-If you’re trying to regain possession of your property, we’ll guide you through the process and can help you by serving the correct notice to the tenant, obtaining a court order and enforcing the order, if necessary.
+If you’re trying to regain possession of your property, our property litigation solicitors can guide you through the process.
+We can help you by serving the correct notice to the tenant and obtaining a court order.
+Our expert team can also help in enforcing the order, if necessary.

 Landlord and tenant dispute resolution

-Where there is a dispute over an issue such as disrepair or anti-social behaviour, we can advise you of your legal rights and responsibilities, then help you achieve the outcome you need as quickly and cost-effectively as possible.
+Where there is a dispute over an issue such as disrepair or anti-social behaviour, our dispute resolution solicitors can advise you of your legal rights and responsibilities.
+We can then help you achieve the outcome you need as quickly and cost-effectively as possible.